aghArdeshir/aghardeshir.github.io/blog/why-we-sleep.md

 Here I list the most interesting topics you can learn about by reading this scientific book:

 - What is dreaming?
 Why we dream?
 Why do dreams feel weird?
 How are dreams formed?
 - When did sleep form during evolution?
 Was it even formed during evolution?
-Or was it all sleep and then "wakefulness" emerged?
+Or was it all sleep and then **wakefulness** emerged?
 - How sleep differs in different animals (compared to human beings)?
 - Why was sleep deprivation record banned from Guiness World Records book?
 - What is Lucid dreaming?
 Can science prove lucid dreaming?
 - Why some companies pay bonuses to their employees who sleep more (and why every company should start doing so for their own benefit)?
 - What are different stages of sleep (REM and NREM) and how do they affect your overal physical and mental health?
-- How coffe (caffeine in general) makes you "feel" more awake and alive?
+- How coffe (caffeine in general) makes you **feel** more awake and alive?
 (You will love your daily coffe **less** after learning about effects of it)
 - How are ADHD and sleep related?
 - How are Alzheimer and sleep related?
 - How are Schizophrenia and sleep related?
 - Why do we have "night owls" and "morning larks" in society beside each other? (this one was a very interesting evolutionary story)
 - What are the evolutionary advantages of sleep for human beings?
-- Why and How different colors in light spectrum "trick" our brain into thinking it is wake time or sleep time?
-Specifically why and how "blue light" at night harms your sleep?
+- Why and How different colors in light spectrum **trick** our brain into thinking it is wake time or sleep time?
+Specifically why and how **blue light** at night harms your sleep?
 - What is the fight-or-flight response?
 - How do we feel passage of time while asleep and while dreaming?
 - So many people claim they can predict your future based on your dreams!
 But can scientists actually predict your dreams by your waking life?